IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation/UCaseOfCase.lagda.md

 We can show that this translation never alters the semantics of the statement.
 This is shown in terms of the CEK machine evaluation.
-Since it is a simple re-arrangement of the syntax, it isn't a refinement argument - the state before and after the operation is the same type, and is unaltered buy the syntax re-arrangement.
+Since it is a simple re-arrangement of the syntax, it isn't a refinement argument - the state before and after the operation is the same type, and is unaltered by the syntax re-arrangement.

 This does rely on the encoding of the semantics of `IfThenElse` in the CEK module, since we need to show that the effective list of cases is the same as it would have been without the re-arrangement.